Analysis and limitations of modified circuit-to-Hamiltonian constructions: Universal Adiabatic Computation

 Achieving an overlap of $\delta \approx 1 $ with the final step of the computation by padding the system with identity gates requires a total of $\BigO(T/(1-\delta))$ clock qubits, however one can instead prepare the weighted history state with $\pi_T = \delta$ using only $T$ clock qubits.
 The price that one has to pay for this improvement is in an increase in the precision of the couplings needed to implement \cref{eq:ham} now must scale like $\BigO(T^{-1})$, as seen in \cref{eq:hammatrix}.
 This is a reasonable trade off, however, since the total number of qubits is generally the limiting factor in most experiments.

-\paragraph{Proof of \cref{theo:adiabatic}.} Having seen that it can be advantageous to prepare the non-uniform history state ground state of $\op H^*_\textrm{prop}$, it remains to be shown that this can be done efficiently.
-In \cref{sec:theo1proof} we proved that $\Delta_{\op H^*_\textrm{prop}} = \Theta(T^{-2})$, just as the minimum gap for the standard construction is $\Delta_{\op H(s = 1)} = \Theta(T^{-2})$.
+\begin{proofsomething}{theo:adiabatic} Having seen that it can be advantageous to prepare the non-uniform history state ground state of $\op H^*_\textrm{prop}$, it remains to be shown that this can be done efficiently, which is what the second of our theorems claims: \adiabatic* \begin{proof} In \cref{sec:theo1proof} we proved that $\Delta_{\op H^*_\textrm{prop}} = \Theta(T^{-2})$, just as the minimum gap for the standard construction is $\Delta_{\op H(s = 1)} = \Theta(T^{-2})$.
 A numerical comparison of the spectral gaps of $\op H(s)$ in \cref{eq:standardAdiabatic} and of $(1-s)\Hinit + s \Hprop^*(s)$ can be found in \cref{fig:adiabatic}, which reveals that both of these linear interpolations encounter their asymptotic minimum gap at $s = 1$.

 However, it is of course desirable to bound the adiabatic run time for $\op H^*(s)$ without any recourse to numerics.
-In this case the monotonicity of the ground state wave function used in the proof for the standard construction does not hold, and so we offer a different proof based on modified linear interpolation schedule,
+In this case the monotonicity of the ground state wave function used in the proof for the standard construction does not hold, and so we offer a different proof based on a modified linear interpolation schedule,